TETYYS/MessageHeightTwitch/README.md

 # MessageHeightTwitch
 Library to measure message height on Twitch.
-Supports FFZ and BTTV emotes.
+Supports FFZ, BTTV, and 7TV emotes.